fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

 This repo contains several designs that target the various supported development boards and their FMC connectors.
-The table below lists the target design name, the M2 ports supported by the design and the FMC connector on which to connect the FPGA Drive FMC Gen4.
+The table below lists the target design name, the M2 ports supported by the design and the FMC connector on which to connect the mezzanine card.

 {% for group in data.groups %}
     {% set designs_in_group = [] %}